CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/09-bash.md

 Instructions for Mac:
 * You should have Git installed by default
-* Open a Terminal appilcation and type: `git --version` - if you get back something like `git version 2.24.3 (Apple Git-128)` you should be ok.
+* Open a Terminal application and type: `git --version` - if you get back something like `git version 2.24.3 (Apple Git-128)` you should be ok.
 * If you don't have git or you have an older version, type `brew install git`